Life in a Northern Town: Reception

+Cashbox praised "Life in a Northern Town" as "a brilliant record" that was "filled with the magic and energy of great pop."
+They highlighted the "buoyant, joyous choruses" and said that the "production, writing and singing are superb."
+Billboard referred to it as an "introspective song" that "should appeal to paisley-inclined Americans".
 Stephen Holden of The New York Times described "Life in a Northern Town" as a "richly textured nostalgic ballad...that looks back warmly on 'winter 1963, when it felt like the world would freeze with John F. Kennedy and the Beatles'".

-ClassicFM.com describes the song as "brimming with nostalgia, something that's mainly achieved, somewhat unexpectedly, with the wistful sound of an oboe".
+Classic FM described the song as "brimming with nostalgia, something that's mainly achieved, somewhat unexpectedly, with the wistful sound of an oboe".